logsem/iris-tutorial/README.md

 - The folder `exercises`: a skeleton development with exercises left admitted.
 - The folder `theories`: the full development with solutions.

-It is recommended that you go through the tutorial in the order specified in [Overview](README.md#overview).
+The tutorial consists of several chapters, each corresponding to a Coq file.
+The graph in [Chapter Dependencies](README.md#chapter-dependencies) illustrates possible ways to go through the tutorial.
+However, the recommended order is specified in [Overview](README.md#overview).

 ## Setup
 This version is known to compile with